Make your time count…Volunteer

 Perhaps you have some downtime or maybe you were laid off from your job and have a lot of time on your hands.
 I want people to feel inspired and feel good about themselves and their contributions.
 Take the time to find your interests and volunteer.
-I for one love animals, specifically cats.
-After the passing of my cat last year I felt I had to do something.
-I couldn’t just wallow in misery and dwell.
-It’s not healthy.
+Nowadays you can do so virtually.

-If animals is not your thing you can try other sites like New York Cares or VolunteerMatch.org like I mentioned.
-The website features opportunities nationwide.
+If animals are not your thing you can try other sites like New York Cares or VolunteerMatch.org like I mentioned.
+The website features volunteer opportunities nationwide.
 You can filter opportunities by location, age, skill set.
 Make use of your time and make a difference.

 For those of you who are unemployed, you never know by volunteering and networking in the organization, you could stumble upon your next full time paid opportunity.
+It happened to me!
+But that’s a post for another day!
 Volunteering is not only helping others, it’s helping yourself too!

 Here are additional ideas of places to volunteer: